Pirikita/Pirikita/README.md

 # 👋 Hi, I'm Beatriz !

-- 🚧 I'm a junior dev under construction.
+- 🚧 I'm a junior cybersecurity analyst in construction.
 - ⚡Fun fact: I speak 4 human languages and I'm learning the 5th one.
 - 📫 How to reach me: beatriz.oliveira.work@gmail.com & [LinkedIn](www.linkedin.com/in/beatriz-marques-oliveiraaa)
   <br>